Mackenna's Gold: Plot

 When the cavalry patrol is whittled down to just Tibbs and two others, Tibbs kills them and joins the gang.
 After a shoot-out with the Apaches, they reach "Shaking Rock", a feature on the map.
-MacKenna tells Colorado they will see the canyon the next morning.
+According to MacKenna, they will see the canyon the next morning.
+Mackenna says that he wants his guns and the girl and if there is no gold he still expects that Colorado will keep his word.
+Colorado reveals that he is not going to waste his share of the gold in bars and clubs but shows Mackenna a copy of the magazine La Vie Parisienne and Mackenna realizes that Colorado's ambition is to live as a millionaire in Paris.
 He warns Inga to be alert for any opportunity to escape.
-When she protests that she too wants some gold, he tells her there is no gold, that he has been bluffing.
+When Inga protests that she too wants some gold, he tells her there is no gold, that he has been bluffing.

-The next morning, when the first sunlight shines down, the shadow of the pinnacle of "Shaking Rock" starts to move.
-The shadow eventually points to a hidden passageway.
-On the other side, they see below them a huge vein of gold in the canyon wall opposite.
-As everyone races to it, Hesh-ke tries to kill Inga, but Inga fights back and Hesh-ke falls to her death.
+The next morning, when the first sunlight shines down, the shadow of the pinnacle of "Shaking Rock" starts to move and eventually points to a hidden passageway.
+On the other side, they see below them a vein of gold in the canyon wall opposite.
+As everyone races to it, Hesh-ke tries to kill Inga, who fights back, making Hesh-ke fall to her death.
 MacKenna, suspecting that Colorado does not intend to leave anybody else alive, tries to escape with Inga up the canyon wall.
-Tibbs is killed by Hachita with a tomahawk.
-Colorado then pulls his gun on Hachita, only to find that his weapon is unloaded.
-Hachita removed the bullets, as the spirits had told him to do, but he turns his back on Colorado, who kills him with a thrown knife.
+Tibbs is killed by Hachita.
+Colorado then pulls his gun on Hachita, only to find that it is unloaded.
+Hachita removed the bullets, as the spirits had told him to do, but turns his back on Colorado, who kills him with a knife.

-Colorado pursues MacKenna and Inga, catching up to them at an ancient, abandoned Native American dwelling high up the cliff.
-They fight, but are interrupted when Apaches enter the canyon, shouting excitedly.
-The noise and the pounding of their horses triggers a rockfall which causes the valley floor to buckle and quake.
+Colorado pursues MacKenna and Inga, catching up to them at an abandoned Native American dwelling up the cliff.
+They fight, but are interrupted when Apaches enter the canyon.
+Their shouts and the pounding of their horses trigger a rockfall which causes the valley floor to buckle and quake.
 The Apaches flee.
-The three survivors descend the cliff and frantically ride away, barely escaping the collapse of the canyon walls, which buries the gold beyond reach.
+The three survivors descend the cliff and ride away, escaping the collapse of the canyon walls, which buries the gold beyond reach.

-Colorado warns MacKenna to stay away from him, but MacKenna tells him to go far away and hide, that he will be coming after him.
-MacKenna and Inga ride off together, unaware that the saddle bags of the horse MacKenna is riding is stuffed with gold nuggets.
+Colorado warns MacKenna to stay away from him, but MacKenna tells him that he will be coming after him.
+MacKenna and Inga ride off together, unaware that the saddle bags of the horse MacKenna is riding are stuffed with gold nuggets.